average nfl salary chris jones salary contract

 Cornerback

 Top cornerbacks continue to command high salaries, often exceeding $20 million per year.
-The market values shutdown corners who can match up with elite receivers.
+The market values shoot up for corners who can match up with elite receivers.
 There’s also increased value for versatile cornerbacks who can play both outside and in the slot.

 Safety